Make an Appointment

 Yes, sitting too long can cause nerve damage in your spine and elsewhere.
 Although it might seem like sitting down would be a way to ease pain, your body is actually made to move and inactivity is actually worse for the back pain we might be experiencing.

-The best way to stop sciatica pain when sitting is to work with a physiotherapist.
+The best way to stop sciatica pain when sitting is to follow a program with a physiotherapist.
 Since sciatica can easily turn into a full-body experience, you’ll likely need the assistance of an expert to help you manage your symptoms and reverse your sciatica.

 No, sitting cross-legged is not bad for sciatica.
 In fact, there are a few ways you can sit that won’t make your sciatica worse.